uoft-lgcu/lgcu.ca/health.md

 [Print your own insurance card](https://www.studentcare.ca/RTEContent/Document/EN/Pay_Direct/UTGSU_PDC.pdf) to carry around.
 Write your GSU plan number in the box and CUPE plan number below or on the other side.
 Consider laminating the card, printing it out on cardboard, or using tape.
 So crafty!

 (Last updated: November 4th, 2020; Please report any broken links to [Fiona Wilson](https://www.linguistics.utoronto.ca/people/directories/graduate-students/fiona-wilson))

+{::comment}
+Modify this last sentence to direct broken link reports to a dedicated LGCU website committee email address, once one is set up.
+{:/comment}